-Olympic Knight: Join the Team
+Summer Knight: Join the Team

 - Shadowing Pick Up and Drop Off: The Shadow Day begins in the Admission Office lobby of the Main Building at 8:30 a.m. on the scheduled date.
 A member of the Admission staff and the selected student ambassador will greet the shadowing student at that time.
 The day concludes at 3:15 p.m. and the student will be dropped off in the Admission Office lobby.
 Each student will have an informal interview during the shadowing experience.
 Parents should plan to pick their child in the Admission Office by 3:30 p.m.
-Parking is available in the front circle of the Main Building on Grandin Road.
+Parking is available in the Schiff Family Circle in front of the Main Building on Grandin Road.

 - Attire: Students are not required to wear school uniforms on their scheduled Shadow Day.
 Boys are asked to wear a properly fitted collared shirt and slacks and girls may wear slacks, skirts or a dress.

 - Lunch: Each shadowing student and their ambassador will receive a free lunch, on us.